 Orca Rescues Foundation is run on a purely voluntary basis.
 We hope our website provides you with all the information you need to help support this cause.
 Human beings have always been inspired by the beauty, strength, intelligence and family bonds of Orca ( Killer Whales ).
 So why do we blatantly harm them by enslaving them in tanks for so called entertainment?

-entertainment.
 Human curiosity has supported their captivity for far too long.
-It must stop Orca Rescues Foundation provide the funds that are so badly needed to facilitate the rescue and rehabilitation of these majestic animals, including preparational steps.
-In the long term, our vision is a situation in which specialists can constantly rely on the availability of the financial and administrative means to rescue Orca from Captivity.
+It must stop.
+Orca Rescues Foundation provide the funds that are so badly needed to facilitate the rescue and rehabilitation of these majestic animals, including preparational steps to get them ready for release back to their natural environment.

 Clive Martin – Founding Director